Stranger Danger: How to Talk About Online Predators With Your Kids

-Predators Can Make Contact Almost Anywhere
+Stranger Danger: Predators Can Make Contact Almost Anywhere

+Have you ever heard of the term Stranger Danger?
+Stranger Danger is a phrase used to educate children about the potential dangers of interacting with strangers.
+It is very important to teach your children to distinguish between a safe and unsafe situation, nowadays more than ever, with the rise in online predators.
 Video game message boards, the comment sections on YouTube and TikTok videos, and Reddit threads are all places where predators have been known to lurk.
 But we also know that predators can be found in surprising places that many parents wouldn’t even imagine — like the FitBit community boards and chatrooms within Bible apps.
 It’s important that your kids understand there’s a possibility that bad people can talk to them in their apps and games, even if those platforms are not known for predation, and that they should always let you know if someone unfamiliar strikes up a conversation.

 Abuse Can Happen Entirely Online